MartinHH/cratetom3u/README.md

 ```
 MyMachine:~ myuser$ cratetom3u --help
-cratetom3u 0.2.1
+cratetom3u 0.2.3
-cratetom3u is a tool to convert Serato .crate files to .m3u playlist files.
+cratetom3u is a tool to convert .crate files to .m3u playlist files.
 (Please note that "smart crates" are not supported.)

 Options: